RootCipherX/cybersecurity-nmap-network-scanning/README.md

 ---

-## 📊 Scan Report & Conclusion
+## 📊 Executive Summary & Conclusion
-The comprehensive network scanning phase successfully mapped the topology and attack surface of the authorized Metasploitable 2 target (`10.145.8.91`).
-The scans revealed a highly vulnerable Linux-based system exposing multiple critical services, including FTP (vsftpd 2.3.4), SSH, Telnet, and an insecure Apache web server.
-The integration of version detection and NSE scripting confirmed several severe misconfigurations, such as anonymous FTP login access.
-Additionally, ACK scanning confirmed the absence of stateful firewall filtering on the tested ports.
-These results provide the foundational intelligence required to proceed to the vulnerability assessment and exploitation phases.
+The reconnaissance phase successfully mapped the internal lab target (`10.145.8.91`), revealing a Linux system with a massive, intentionally insecure footprint.
+By systematically progressing from host discovery to deep version and NSE script enumeration, I identified multiple critical exposures.

+The most alarming findings include highly outdated daemons—such as `vsftpd 2.3.4`—and severe misconfigurations, like unauthenticated anonymous FTP access.
+Furthermore, the ACK scan confirmed a complete lack of stateful firewall filtering on critical ports.
+From a network engineering perspective, the broad range of exposed TCP and UDP services combined with the lack of perimeter filtering highlights a complete failure of defense-in-depth architecture.

+The footprinting data gathered in this exercise provides a complete blueprint of the target's attack surface, perfectly setting the stage for the vulnerability assessment and exploitation phases.

 ---

-## ⚖️ Authorization & Disclaimer
+## ⚖️ Ethical Guidelines & Disclaimer
-This activity was performed against an authorized, locally hosted virtual laboratory environment containing a deliberately vulnerable Metasploitable target.
-This project was conducted strictly for educational and cybersecurity training purposes.
-Network scanning, reconnaissance, and penetration testing should **only** be performed against systems for which explicit, written authorization has been obtained.
+This project was conducted entirely within a private, self-hosted Virtual Machine laboratory network.
+The target machine (Metasploitable 2) is intentionally designed to be highly vulnerable to serve as a safe environment for educational research and cybersecurity skill development.

+All scanning, enumeration, and testing were performed strictly within this isolated, authorized environment. **I do not endorse, encourage, or perform unauthorized network scanning, reconnaissance, or penetration testing against public, corporate, or third-party infrastructure without explicit, written legal consent.**